 What you'll study on this BSc (Hons) Engineering Project Management (Learning at Work) degree

 At the start of the course, you'll put together a Learning Contract with the University and your employer that outlines what you'll study.

-You can get credit for the qualifications you already have, such as an engineering-based Foundation degree, HNC, HND or international equivalent.
-You may also be able to get credit for relevant business-based work experience.
+You can get credit for the qualifications you already have, such as a Foundation degree, HNC, HND or international equivalent.
+You may also get credit for relevant business-based work experience.

 Contact us to find out if you can receive RPL credit for your current qualifications or work experience.

 Most of your learning will come from work-based learning (WBL) projects.
 These are projects that are valuable to your employer, which you complete at work.

 These projects won't involve activities you do in your day-to-day job, as they need to involve new learning for you.
 You'll do most of the work for these projects in your normal working hours.